JezSarai/Jez_Portfolio/Bellabeat_Case_Study.md

 ### About the data
 The data involves 18 csv files (Fitness Tracker Data) with information such as minute-level output for physical activity, heart rate, sleep monitoring, weight, fat, BMI, among others.
 Thirty Fitbit users' information was recorded in these files.
 Thirty is the minimum sample size for any analysis to be significant.
 All files have an Id column that helps relate all of them.
 The data comes from Amazon Mechanical Turk from December 3 to December 5, 2016.

 The data might be outdated, but for the sake of the case study, it will be used.
-Also, usually there is one table (weightLogInfo_merged.csv) with incomplete data implies the need to get more data from users or from other public databases, again, many assumptions will be made since this case study is made as a data analysis exercise.
-Most tables used where those with daily data, since it was more useful to know the daily and hourly average of variables rather than their average per minute or second.
+Also, usually, there is one table (weightLogInfo_merged.csv) with incomplete data implies the need to get more data from users or from other public databases, again, many assumptions will be made since this case study is made as a data analysis exercise.
+Most tables used were those with daily data, since it was more useful to know the daily and hourly average of variables rather than their average per minute or second.

 A short description of each file, analysis, facts, assumptions, and major problems, can be found here.